Vulnerable Sector Check

 Individuals applying online or in person will need to provide a unique agency code that the CRTO has been assigned by the Toronto Police.
 To obtain the code, please contact the CRTO at registrationservices@crto.on.ca.

-For more information about obtaining a VSC from the Toronto Police Service, please visit the Toronto Police Services website.
+For more information about obtaining a VSC from the Toronto Police Service, please visit the Toronto Police Service website.

 Exemptions